FRBNY-DSGE/DSGE.jl/README.md

 rather than estimated.
 - `description::AbstractString`: A short description of the parameter's economic significance.
-- `texLabel::AbstractString`: String for printing the parameter name to LaTeX.
+- `tex_label::AbstractString`: String for printing the parameter name to LaTeX.

 `ScaledParameters` also have the following fields: